TencentCloudADP/adp-chat-client/README.md

 # Initialize (only needed on the first run)
 make init_client

-# Run the frontend in dev mode, the terminal will print the debugging URL, such as: http://localhost:5173
+# Run the backend/frontend in dev mode, the terminal will print the debugging URL, such as: [ui]   ➜  Local:   http://localhost:5173/
-make run_client
+make dev
 ```

 ### Architecture